lioman/mendeley2biblatex/README.rst

 Mendeley2Biblatex
 =================

+* This package is not maintained any more. *

 This package converts a mendeley database to a biblatex file

 It is based on a `script <https://github.com/fbianco/mendeley2bibtex>`_ written by François Bianco, University of Geneva